 where $\bm{W}^{\mathrm{c/v}<}(t) = \bm{W}^{\mathrm{c/v}>}(-t)$ are the Fourier-transforms of

-We distinguish $\Pi^\mathrm{c}$ and $\Pi^\mathrm{v}$ by the range of the energy integration; they describe the intra-conduction and intra-valence band transitions, respectively, of the \quotes{partner} electron.
+We distinguish $\Pi^\mathrm{c}$ and $\Pi^\mathrm{v}$ by the range of the energy integration; they describe the conduction and valence intersubband transitions, respectively, of the \quotes{partner} electron.
 The first and second terms in Eq.\,\eqref{eq:self_energy_piecewise_GW} therefore correspond to the $eeh$ and $ehh$ Auger processes, respectively.
-The retarded and advanced screened Coulomb potentials between two particles at positions $z_1$ and $z_2$ are (Appendix \ref{app:carrier_carrier_scattering})
+The retarded and advanced screened Coulomb potentials between two particles in the RRS modes $\alpha$ and $\beta$ are (Appendix~\ref{app:carrier_carrier_scattering})

 where $\epsilon(0)$ is the static dielectric constant averaged over one period, $L^2$ the normalization area, and $q_\mathrm{s} = \sqrt{\lambda_\mathrm{s}^{-2} + q_\parallel^2}$.
-A screening length $\lambda_\mathrm{s}$ of $4\ \mathrm{nm}$ is assumed to be reasonable based on the plasma screening models of Fermi gases (see Appendix \ref{app:carrier_carrier_scattering}).
+A screening length $\lambda_\mathrm{s}$ of \qty{4}{\nm} is assumed to be reasonable based on the plasma screening models of Fermi gases (see Appendix~\ref{app:carrier_carrier_scattering}).
 Since $\bm{W}^\mathrm{R/A}(\mathbf{q}_\parallel)$ decays exponentially in the reciprocal space, the $\mathbf{q}_\parallel$-dependence of $\bm{\Pi}^{>}$ in Eq.\,\eqref{eq:W_gtr_energy_domain} is irrelevant.
 We therefore approximate the polarization function by its $q_\parallel = 0$ value.
+In general, the polarization function has two mode indices in the RRS basis (see Appendix~\ref{app:carrier_carrier_scattering}).
 The scattered (hot) electrons in the excited subbands are expected to have short coherence lengths due to other scattering mechanisms not considered here.
-As the RRS modes are well-confined in each well, we only consider the diagonal terms of the polarization functions,
+Therefore, we only consider the diagonal terms of the polarization functions,

-where $E_\mathrm{b}$ is the energy border located within the heterostructure band gap.
-As long as the Auger recombination is slower than the intraband transport, i.e., quasi-equilibrium approximation is valid, the $GW$ self-energy needs to be evaluated just once after the charge distribution and Hartree potential have converged (Fig.\,\ref{fig:flowchart}).
+As long as the Auger recombination is slower than the intraband transport, i.e., quasi-equilibrium approximation is valid, the $GW$ self-energy needs to be evaluated just once after the charge distribution and electrostatic potential have converged (Fig.\,\ref{fig:flowchart}).

 In the following, we assess by Eq.\,\eqref{eq:GW_interband_current} how the injector design affects the carrier balance and threshold current.